malla-anant/networksecurity/README.md

 🧪 Input / Output Format

-Input: CSV file where each row has feature columns like:
+- Input: CSV file where each row has feature columns like:

-having_IP_Address, URL_Length, Shortining_Service, having_At_Symbol, ...
+- having_IP_Address, URL_Length, Shortining_Service, having_At_Symbol, ...

-Output: Same data plus a new column predicted_column (e.g., 1.0 for malicious, 0.0 for benign).
+- Output: Same data plus a new column predicted_column (e.g., 1.0 for malicious, 0.0 for benign).

-Output is shown in table in UI; also saved in prediction_output/output.csv.
+- Output is shown in table in UI; also saved in prediction_output/output.csv.

 🛠 Technologies & Libraries

-Python 3.x
+- Python 3.x

-FastAPI — backend API
+- FastAPI — backend API

-Streamlit — frontend UI
+- Streamlit — frontend UI

-Pandas, NumPy, scikit-learn — data & ML
+-nPandas, NumPy, scikit-learn — data & ML

-MongoDB — optional for data storage
+- MongoDB — optional for data storage

-Jinja2 — HTML templating for backend
+- Jinja2 — HTML templating for backend

-Includes custom modules for logging, exception handling, and ML pipelines.
+- Includes custom modules for logging, exception handling, and ML pipelines.

 🚀 Deployment — Streamlit Community Cloud

-Make sure your repo has streamlit_app.py, requirements.txt, and all required files.
+- Make sure your repo has streamlit_app.py, requirements.txt, and all required files.

-Push changes to GitHub main branch.
+- Push changes to GitHub main branch.

-Go to Streamlit Cloud → New app → pick your repo, branch & file → Deploy.
+ - Go to Streamlit Cloud → New app → pick your repo, branch & file → Deploy.

-Once deployed, copy the public URL and update the Live Demo link above.
+- Once deployed, copy the public URL and update the Live Demo link above.

 📝 Notes & Tips

-Ensure your trained model and preprocessor files are present under final_model/.
+- Ensure your trained model and preprocessor files are present under final_model/.
-Input CSV must match the feature schema expected by the model.
+- Input CSV must match the feature schema expected by the model.
-Dependencies are managed via requirements.txt.
+- Dependencies are managed via requirements.txt.

 👤 Author
 Malla Anant